 Class texts are chosen to deepen children's background knowledge and expand their vocabulary by linking to our overarching curriculum topics.

 Our inspiring school library, external visitors and Friday afternoon special reading time all serve to nurture a life long love of reading.

 At school, your child will be using their phonics knowledge to become a confident speller.
 All year groups have daily Spelling, Punctuation and Grammar sessions during which new words, grouped together by common spelling patterns, are investigated and practised.
-We use HeadStart resources to ensure activities are meaningful as well as fun!
 We make sure children have plenty of time to practise and apply their new vocabulary knowledge in their English lessons.
 We also encourage dictionary and thesaurus use as well as other independent strategies to ensure children feel confident to take responsibility for expanding their own vocabulary.

 We understand that weekly home spelling lists and tests is not always a model of learning that suits all children, nor does it always produce confident, successful spellers and writers in the long run.
 We use regular formative assessment strategies to closely monitor your child's progress, and adapt our teaching strategies accordingly.
 Our overall aim is to expand a child’s vocabulary and children learn to spell by actively exploring, reading and writing new words each week.
 The proof is ultimately in the children's writing, which we love to see full of ambitious language which children are excited to use!